 Georgetown and the surrounding waterfront is the perfect place to end Day 2.

-Characterized by cobblestone streets, Federal-style architecture, and lots of upscale shopping and dining options, you’ll have plenty to do here.
-Because of the proximity of Georgetown University, there are also plenty of nightlife choices, from college bars to more sedate lounges.
+Characterized by cobblestone streets, Federal-style architecture, and many upscale shopping and dining options, you’ll have plenty to do here.
+Because of Georgetown University’s proximity, there are also plenty of nightlife choices, from college bars to more sedate lounges.
 The waterfront offers a promenade and gardens that you can stroll through after dinner.

-When you’re finished exploring Georgetown, head back to your hotel because there’s lots to do on the last day of this Washington, D.C. itinerary.
+When you’re finished exploring Georgetown, head back to your hotel because there are lots to do on the last day of this Washington, D.C. itinerary.

 Day 3 in Washington D.C.

-For our last day in Washington, D.C., let’s explore a few more favorites of both tourists and locals.
+For our last day in Washington, D.C., let’s explore a few more favorites for tourists and locals.